What Happened to

 - In 2015 control of the site changed, from its roots as a niche hobbyist site, to a startup media company bent on becoming the next “History Channel”

-- Beginning around June of 2016 control of the site passed to a media company that describes their plans for the site as: "BuzzFeed meets Smithsonian."
+June of 2016control of the site passed to a media company that describes their plans for the site as: "BuzzFeed meets Smithsonian."

 The Early Years

 In 1969, as he was purchasing and collecting as many old newspapers as he could find, Brown realized that he was running out of archival space.
 His next step?
 He became a collectible newspaper dealer, buying and selling newspapers through the mail.

 In 1984 he founded the Newspaper Collectors Society of

 As Brown was winding down Collectible Newspapers, he discovered the internet, and in October 1995, he launched